JacobA-kline/backend-developer-task/README.md

 # Flask API for Superheroes

-This API allows users to create, read, list, and delete  superheroes using a Flask server and a PostgresSQL database.
+This API allows users to create, read, list, and delete  superheroes using a UI, Flask server and a PostgresSQL database.

 ## Requirements

-* Python 3.6 or higher
-* Flask
-* Flask-SQLAlchemy
-* PostgresSQL
 * Docker
+* Docker Compose

 ## Endpoints